Drunin-Martin/QA-Test-Cases-and-Bugs/Bugs.md

 📌 If users encounter an error when updating their wishlist, they might reconsider making a purchase.

 🔹 **Suggested Fix**:

-Implement a validation check to define the maximum number of items that can be updated at the same time.
+✔️ Implement a validation check to define the maximum number of items that can be updated at the same time.

-Ensure that error handling provides a clear user-friendly message instead of a system error screen.
+✔️ Ensure that error handling provides a clear user-friendly message instead of a system error screen.

 **-------------------------------------------------------------------------------------------------------------------------------------------------------------**

 🐞 Bug ID: BUG-0035
 -  Title: Select Remove More than Once in Favorites
-- Environment:

 🖥️**Environment**